Preaching the gospel today / The importance of the resurrection / Our identity in Christ / The promised gift of the Advocate

 Astutely Paul takes up an opportunity within the existing worldview of the audience.
 In their love for religious speculation about a diverse array of gods and philosophies they have allowed for 'an unknown god' (23) as one of their 'objects of worship' (23).
-That is the ultimate 'covering the bases' around pleasing all possible gods!
-So Paul picks up the concept of an unknown god and adroitly makes this god the God of Jesus Christ whom he serves through preaching the gospel.
+That is the ultimate 'covering the bases' in respect of pleasing all possible gods!
+So Paul picks up the concept of an unknown god and adroitly defines this god as the God of Jesus Christ whom he serves through preaching the gospel.

-Two reactions follow: scoffing and invitation to hear him again (32) with the result that some become believers (33).
-By the time we get to verse 33 we think Paul has exhausted himself, this preaching has been so tough!
+Two reactions follow: scoffing and invitation to hear him again (32), with the result that some become believers (33).
+By the time we get to verse 33 we think Paul has exhausted himself, this preaching has been very tough!

 Two things are worth pondering deeply here.
 One directly relating to the importance of Eastertide.